AllaYeroshchenko/Django-Test-Automation/README.md

 **generator**
 	- **resume.py**
 	This file contains a script for generating random resumes for tests.
-It's not for constantly using, but sometimes it can be useful.
+It's not for constant use, but sometimes it can be useful.
 	Use it like this:
 	```
 	python generator\resume.py